Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

   - 'paths/computer-science'
 ---

-The _factory pattern_ defers instantiation logic of a parent abstract class to its concrete sub-classes.
+The factory pattern defers instantiation logic of a parent abstract class to its concrete sub-classes.
 At time of object creation, the specific class type may not be known, in which a creator class' factory method is used to decouple this identifying logic.
-This is typically done through the methods parameters and a switch statement.
+This is typically done through the methods, parameters, and a switch statement.

 ## UML Design